BarthV/zonefile-lwrp/README.md

 ### Actions

-- `:create` (default): create or bind modify zonefile SOA and global variables to the extracted directory path
+- `:create` (default): create or modify bind zonefile, set SOA and global variables to specified values.
+No changes on other records are applied.
 - `:force`: _not implemented yet_
 - `:delete`: delete zonefile